gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   Goals:
     -   Prepare Gumption for Heck
+    -   Build the bond between Gumption and Dockety
 -   The free bots take Gumption and Dockety to the Tailor
 -   Gumption is fitted with "armor" to make bots believe he is a bot
 -   Chapter ends with the Tailor stopping Gumption's heart